shahramg/FLSbagfile/README.md

 Install MATLAB with support for ROS.

 Launch MATLAB from the directory that contains FLSbagfiles.
-Initialize ROS by issuing the following line in the command line:
+Initialize ROS by issuing the following command in the command line:
 ```bash
 rosinit
 ```